AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-powershell-samples.md

 `Get-AzureRmLog` supports many other parameters.
 See the `Get-AzureRmLog` reference for more information.

+>[!NOTE]
->[AZURE.NOTE] `Get-AzureRmLog` only provides 15 days of history.
+> `Get-AzureRmLog` only provides 15 days of history.
 Using the **-MaxEvents** parameter allows you to query the last N events, beyond 15 days.
 To access events older than 15 days, use the REST API or SDK (C# sample using the SDK).
 If you do not include **StartTime**, then the default value is **EndTime** minus one hour.
 If you do not include **EndTime**, then the default value is current time.
 All times are in UTC.

 ## Retrieve alerts history
 To view all alert events, you can query the Azure Resource Manager logs using the following examples.